 Second, the requirement that the actor know that the illegally-obtained personal identifying information will be used by a third party to commit or facilitate any crime contained in 11 Del.
-C. § 854(b) has not been included in Section 2209.
-The knowledge requirement in the current provision is redundant with the "intent to defraud" culpability in Section 2209(a).
+C. § 854(b) has not been included in Section 1129.
+The knowledge requirement in the current provision is redundant with the "intent to defraud" culpability in Section 1129(a).
 If the defendant intends to defraud the victim by transferring that person's personal information, then the defendant knows how that information is likely to be used.
-Under the Proposed Code, identity theft will only require that the actor: (1) illegally obtain or transfer personal identifying information, (2) without the consent of the owner.
+Under the Improved Code, identity theft will only require that the actor: (1) illegally obtain or transfer personal identifying information, (2) without the consent of the owner.
+Several provisions have not been retained in this section.
+First, 11 Del.
+C. § 854(e) restitution requirement has not been included in this Section as it is addressed by Section 603(c) in the General Part.
+Second, 11 Del.
+C. §§ 854(f) and 903A(f) have not been retained because proposed Section 209 governs the issue of when multiple prosecutions or convictions are allowed.
+Third, 11 Del.

-11 Del.
 C. § 854A, the regulatory scheme concerning identity theft passports, has not been included in this Section.
 That provision does not contain any criminal offenses, but rather describes the procedure through which a victim of identity theft obtains an identity theft passport through the Office of the Attorney General.
 It should be relocated to a more appropriate part of the Delaware Code.
+Fourth, the provisions in § 903A(c)-(d) have not been retained in the Improved Code, because they are procedural provisions regarding forfeiture that belong in a general provision governing all forfeiture proceedings, not just those that relate to offenses in this Section.

-Section 2209(b) sets two different grading levels: offenses under Subsections (a)(1), (a)(2), or (a)(3) as a Class 7 felony; and the offense under Subsection (a)(4) as a Class D misdemeanor.
-Subsection (b)(1) (Class 7 felonies) is roughly one grade higher than that provided in its source statutes: 11 Del.
+Section 1129(b) sets two different grading levels: offenses under Subsections (a)(1), (a)(2), or (a)(3) as a Class 8 felony; and the offense under Subsection (a)(4) as a Class D misdemeanor.
+Subsection (b)(1) (Class 8 felonies) is roughly one grade higher than that provided in its source statutes: 11 Del.
 C. § 854(d) (identity theft); 11 Del.
 C. § 903A(a) (possession or use of a scanning device); and 11 Del.
 C. § 903A(b) (possession or use of a reencoder).
-The legislation authorizing this Proposed Code mandates that "disproportionate" statutes be identified and rectified.
+The legislation authorizing this Improved Code mandates that "disproportionate" statutes be identified and rectified.
 The proportionality of an offense's authorized punishment is directly tied to the grade assigned to that offense.
 An offense's grade could be either disproportionately high or low.
-The nonpartisan consultative group supervising the drafting process for this Proposed Code has scrutinized the relative grading of all offenses, and has decided that this offense's grade is disproportionately high when compared to other offenses of the same grade in current law.
+The nonpartisan Working Group supervising the drafting process for this Improved Code has scrutinized the relative grading of all offenses, and has decided that this offense's grade is disproportionately high when compared to other offenses of the same grade in current law.
 The grade of this offense has been changed to reflect that judgment.
 Subsection (b)(2) (Class D misdemeanors) corresponds to offenses under current Delaware law that are graded as unclassified misdemeanors: 11 Del.
 C. § 914(c), 11 Del.
 C. § 915(d), and 11 Del.
 C. § 915A(c).
-Because the Proposed Code does not grade offenses as "unclassified misdemeanors," grading has been set to a Class D misdemeanor (30 days imprisonment) to maintain internal consistency.
+Because the Improved Code does not grade offenses as "unclassified misdemeanors," grading has been set to a Class D misdemeanor (30 days imprisonment) to maintain internal consistency.

-Comment on Section 2210.
+Comment on Section 1130.
 Commercial Bribery